Ian Kelsey: Career

 In 1994, Kelsey was cast in the ITV soap opera Emmerdale as a series regular.
 He made his first appearance as Dave Glover in August 1994.
 Two years later, it was announced that he would be departing from the soap; he made his final appearance in December 1996.
 He joined BBC medical drama Casualty in 1999 as Patrick Spiller, in which he appeared until 2002.
 He then appeared in the BBC drama Down to Earth as Matt Brewer from 2003 to 2004.
-Kelsey then portrayed the role of DI Richard Mayne in the crime drama Blue Murder for six years.
+Kelsey then played DI Richard Mayne in the crime drama Blue Murder for six years.

 On 3 September 2010, he guest starred in the BBC soap opera Doctors.
 Two years later, it was announced that Kelsey would be joining Doctors as new series regular Howard Bellamy.
 He made his first appearance on 28 May 2012.
 Kelsey left the medical drama on screen on 22 October 2015, to join Patrick Robinson in the UK touring stage production tour of The Shawshank Redemption.
 Kelsey joined Coronation Street in August 2016 playing the part of Vinny Ashford, a role he played until 2017.